zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 Remember that those are conventions and bugs can still crawl in.
 On the other hand, in many situations it is okay to be a bit "lazy" and just wait till someone complains.
-When this happens, check with the user of your package what 'numpy' he/she have in their Python virtual environment.
+When this happens, check with the user of your package what 'numpy' they have in their Python virtual environment.
 Check yourself what happens when you have this 'numpy' version with your package, and decide what is the right remedy.

 What happens when your project needs ```numpy < 1.25``` while a dependencie of your project, say 'pandas' needs ```numpy >= 1.26```?